Philadelphia Zoo reopens to members Monday and the public Thursday

-PHILADELPHIA (WPVI) -- The Philadelphia Zoo reopens to the public Monday with new safety restrictions in place because of COVID-19.
+PHILADELPHIA (WPVI) -- The Philadelphia Zoo will begin reopening Monday with new safety restrictions in place because of COVID-19.

-Members will get the first chance to visit the Zoo Monday and the park will be opened to the general public Thursday.
+Members will get the first chance to visit the zoo on Monday and the park will be opened to the general public Thursday.

 One of the new safety protocols includes how ticketing is handled.

-Guests much reserve tickets online in advance and pick a time for their visit.
+Guests must reserve tickets online in advance and pick a time for their visit.
 No tickets will be available to purchase on-site.

 In addition, social distancing guidelines must be adhered to and anyone over the age of two is required to wear a mask.